-Building C, a two-story structure, is a circular building, slightly smaller in area than Building A. It contains the art and music classrooms, physical education shower and dressing rooms, the campus book store, faculty dining room, student grill, dining area, lounge, and art gallery.
+Building C, a two-story structure, is a circular building, slightly smaller in area than Building A. It contains the art and music classrooms, physical education shower and dressing rooms, the campus book store, faculty dining room, student grill, dining area and lounge.